Phil-Brooks/Flounder/README.md

 Furthermore, the NNUE has been replaced with that from the brilliant [Berserk Engine](https://github.com/jhonnold/berserk).

-THe result seems a pretty strong engine.
+The result seems a pretty strong engine.

 ## Features